EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

 2. Open Flatseal and click Lutris on the left hand side of the screen
 3. Scroll down to Filesystem
 4. Under `Other files`, click the "Add folder" (Folder with a plus icon) button and enter `~/.var/app`
-5. Close out of Flatseal and proceed to the next screen
+5. Close out of Flatseal and proceed to the next section

 ##### Lutris